-Typically, SF land sites are restored using native plant species found within Pennsylvania's ecoregions and seed zones, however, under certain circumstances the use of non-native species may be warranted.
+Typically, state forest land sites are restored using native plant species found within Pennsylvania's ecoregions and seed zones, however, under certain circumstances the use of non-native species may be warranted.
 The use of non-native species may be accepted when a native species is unavailable or is becoming extirpated, and/or sick or dying due to disease or pests.
-The careful use of non-native species in restoration practices may be desirable to provide resiliency to forest habitats, reduce the impact of environmental stressors, and fill ecological niches from species loss.
+The careful use of non-native species in restoration practices may be desirable to provide resilience to forest habitats, reduce the impact of environmental stressors, and fill ecological niches from species loss.
 When used properly in restoration practices, non-native species could have positive effects on an ecosystem.
 For example, when a native species is not available or practical, a non-native species may provide habitat structures for wildlife, serve as functional substitutes for declining or extinct plants, or provide desirable ecosystem functions.
+However, this process is expected to be utilized very rarely because the current definition of native species should encompass most desirable species that may exist outside of Pennsylvania's borders.